GnoTime/gnotime/README.md

 After being stale since about 2013 there is renewed development of GnoTime.
 This is being managed on [GitHub](https://github.com/GnoTime/gnotime).

-The dev branch is currently known to build on Ubuntu 18.04.
+As of October 2023, the dev branch has been updated to build on Ubuntu 18.04 as the oldest platform known to work.
+It is also known to build on Fedora 37.

+The program has been updated to use GTK 3, WebkitGTK, and to no longer depend on obsolete Gnome libraries.

 Building
 --------
-The current dependencies of GnoTime are heavily outdated.
-The current aim is to update them to the state of current Debian oldstable (i.e. _Debian Buster_).
-As of October 2023, the dev branch has been updated to build on Ubuntu 18.04 as the oldest platform known to work.
-(It no longer builds on the previous reference platform Ubuntu 14.04.)
-The below listed packages are valid in the realm of this reference platform and should allow an issue-less compilation.
+The below listed packages are valid in the realm of the Ubuntu 18.04 reference platform and should allow a successful compilation.

 ### Required packages
 ```